Unpaid carers

 Information and advice

 Many older people aged 50 and over, and their carers, live with issues that can be resolved or improved.
-Age UK has information and advice about welfare benefits, housing options, aids and adaptations, keeping their home maintained and warm, managing their money and paying for care and support, planning for the future etc can all help older people live well and be less vulnerable to abuse.
+Age UK has information and advice about welfare benefits, housing options, aids and adaptations, keeping homes maintained and warm, managing money and paying for care and support, and planning for the future, which can all help older people live well and be less vulnerable to abuse.

-Age UK works closely with other charities and services to that their information and advice service can act as a gateway to other services such as Derbyshire Carers Association.
-For free, independent and expert advice, tel: 01773 766922, or access the Age UK free factsheets and guides online.
+Age UK works closely with other charities and services so that their information and advice service can act as a gateway to other services such as Derbyshire Carers Association.
+For free, independent and expert advice, telephone: 01773 766922, or access the Age UK free factsheets and guides online.

 Loneliness and isolation